Alliances Lead a Great War

 The leaders of Austria-Hungary held Serbia responsible for Archduke Francis Ferdinand’s death in a terrorist attack in 1914.
-Austria-Hungary hoped to rally the citizens of their fading empire by going to war against the much smaller Serbia.
-Austria-Hungary believed a victory would remind their ethnic minorities of the empire’s strength, and let other ethnic groups that terrorism would be punished.
+The leaders of Austria-Hungary hoped to rally the citizens of their fading empire by going to war against the much smaller Serbia, believing a victory would remind their ethnic minorities of the empire’s strength, and let other ethnic groups know that terrorism would be punished.
 Wars are expensive, but they can also help an economy.
-Workers throughout Austria-Hungary would soon be going to work in factories to create weapons and to feed and clothe the soldiers.
+Workers throughout Austria-Hungary went to work in factories creating weapons.
+Others toiled to feed and clothe the soldiers.
 What Austria-Hungary did not count on was fighting two nations.

-Austria-Hungary declared war on Serbia on July 28, 1914.
-Russia, Germany, and France joined the fighting within a week.
-Belgium hoped to remain out of the conflict, but when German soldiers marched across their nation to reach France, the Belgians called on an alliance with Great Britain to help resist the Germans.
+A month later, Austria-Hungary declared war on Serbia in July 1914; a month after Franz Ferdinand’s murdered.
+Russia, Germany, and France joined the conflict within a week.
+Belgium hoped to remain out of the war, but when German soldiers marched across their border to reach France, the Belgians called on an alliance with Great Britain to help resist the Germans.
 Like a snowball rolling downhill, European alliances entangled most of the continent into what became known as “the Great War.”